-All About Custom Built-in Bookshelves and Costs in NYC
+All About Custom Built-In Bookshelves and Costs in NYC

 Understanding the costs, materials, and installation of custom bookshelves

-(Above) Sweeten homeowner Claudia’s custom built-in bookshelves
+(Above) Sweeten homeowner Claudia’s custom built-in bookshelves in NYC

 Built-ins: Resourceful and good-looking

 You’ll find built-in bookshelves defined as entire pieces of cabinetry that are extensions of a wall.
 They are known for being clever space-savers and are a substantial piece of millwork.
 Typically custom-sized—from floor to ceiling and any width—these built-in cabinets offer up maximum storage.

 With the expertise of Sweeten contractors from NYC, we break down the elements that go into the cost for custom built-in bookshelves: materials, labor, and site conditions.
 Have a better understanding of what goes into the process of creating millwork, and how it factors into your renovation budget as a whole.

 While a basic internet search brings up a lot of information on kitchen remodeling costs or bathroom renovation costs, rates for built-in cabinets are harder to find.
 This is due in part to the uniqueness of these projects—no two are the same!

 That said, many millworkers rely on a linear footage model as a basis for calculating pricing, with various factors affecting overall cost.
 In urban areas like New York City, the range starts between $800 to $1,000 per linear foot for basic open shelving.

 The number one misconception is the expected cost.
 Experienced GCs will guide you on the several important factors that will attribute to creating your custom built-in bookshelves, according to NYC-based Sweeten contractors Nina and Ilya.